-See Fig. 35 and 36 for Thermidistat connections.
+staging.
+See Fig. 35.

-The dehumidification output, D or DHUM on the Thermidistat should be connected to the furnace control thermostat terminal DHUM.
-The dehumidification output, D or DHUM from a thermostat.
+See Fig. 35 and 36 for thermostat connections.
+The dehumidification output, D or DHUM on the Thermostat should be connected to the furnace control thermostat terminal DHUM.
 When there is a dehumidify demand, the DHUM input is activated, which means 24 vac signal is removed from the DHUM input terminal.
 In other words, the DHUM input logic is reversed.
 The DHUM input is turned ON when no dehumidify demand exists.
 Once 24 vac is detected by the furnace control on the DHUM input, the furnace control dehumidification capability is activated.
-If the DHUM input is low for more than 48 hours, the furnace control reverts back to non-Thermidistat mode.
+If the DHUM input is removed for more than 48 hours, the furnace control reverts back to non-dehumidification mode.

-The cooling operation described in item 3. above also applies to operation with a dehumidification thermostat..
+The cooling operation described in item 3. above also applies to operation with a dehumidification thermostat.
 The exceptions are listed below:

 - a.
-Low cooling When the R-to-G-and-Y1 circuit is closed and there is a demand for dehumidification, the furnace blower motor BLWM will continue running at low-cool speed (same speed as LO HEAT). - b.
-High cooling When the R-to-G-and-Y/Y2 circuit is closed and there is a demand for dehumidification,the furnace blower motor BLWM will drop the blower speed from COOL to HI HEAT for a maximum of 10 minutes before reverting back to COOL speed.
-If there is still a demand for dehumidification after 20 minutes, the furnace control CPU will drop the blower speed back to HI HEAT speed.
-This alternating 10-minute cycle will continue as long as there is a call for cooling. - c.
-Cooling off-delay When the "call for cooling" is satisfied and there is a demand for dehumidification, the cooling blower-off delay is decreased from 90 sec to 5 sec.
+Low cooling-When the R-to-G-and-Y1 circuit is closed and there is a demand for dehumidification, the furnace blower motor BLWM will drop the blower airflow to 86 percent of low-cooling airflow which is the true on-board CF (continuous fan) selection as shown in Fig. 58. - b.
+High cooling-When the R-to-G-and Y/Y2 circuit is closed and there is a demand for dehumidification, the furnace blower motor BLWM will drop the blower airflow to 86 percent of high-cooling airflow.
+High-cooling airflow is based on the A/C (air conditioning) selection shown in Fig. 58. - c.
+Cooling off-delay-When the "call for cooling" is satisfied and there is a demand for dehumidification, the cooling blower-off delay is decreased from 90 sec to 5 sec.